epapiez/ThinkCPPRunestone/_sources/Chapter5/overloading.rst

         double x = area (3.0);

-C++ goes looking for a function named area that takes a double as an argument, and so it uses the first version.
+C++ goes looking for a function named ''area'' that takes a double as an argument, and so it uses the first version.
 If you write

 ::

         double x = area (1.0, 2.0, 4.0, 6.0);

-C++ uses the second version of area.
+C++ uses the second version of ''area''.

 Many of the built-in C++ commands are overloaded, meaning that there are different versions that accept different numbers or types of parameters.